How we get the number.

 - ~9 state averages: CA, CO, FL, MA, MN, NY, OH, TX, WA

 States not in EIA's per-state series fall back to their PADD regional average.
-Crowdsource overlays land Phase 4.
+Crowdsourced reports will overlay state averages once enough come in.

 How the calc works